Ossian Sweet: Education

 Sweet attended Wilberforce for eight years.
 During the first four years, he studied in its prep school, learning Latin, history, mathematics, English, music, drawing, philosophy, social and introductory science, and foreign language (probably French) to prepare for college.
-Sweet took work shoveling snow, stoking furnaces, washing dishes, waiting tables, and working as a hotel bellhop to pay the $118 for his tuition and books.
+Sweet took work in shoveling snow, stoking furnaces, washing dishes, waiting tables, and working as a hotel bellhop to pay the $118 for his tuition and books.
 At Wilberforce, he became a charter member of the Delta chapter of the fraternity Kappa Alpha Psi.
-He earned a bachelor of science degree at age 25.
+He earned a Bachelor of Science degree at age 25.
 After Wilberforce, Sweet attended Howard University, a historically black college in Washington, D.C., where he earned his medical accreditation.

 As a youth, Sweet had demonstrated dedication to his schoolwork, and he strove to succeed as a Southern black man in the Jim Crow era.
 Sweet became a leader in his family; he paved the way for his younger siblings to work hard and become educated as well.
 Through his education, he aspired to be among what W. E. B. Du Bois called the Talented Tenth: black professionals who would improve life for their people.
 Du Bois later wrote about Sweet's legal case and held the physician up as an example of achievement to inspire young African-American men.

 Red Summer

 In July 1919, Sweet was attending Howard University when he witnessed the Washington, D.C. race riot.
 The capital was among 20 cities that had outbreaks of racial violence in the so-called Red Summer of 1919.
 These resulted from postwar social tensions and competition for jobs and housing as World War I veterans returned home.
 There was little help for veterans trying to re-enter the workforce, and both whites and blacks resented their difficulties.
 Rumors of a white woman being attacked by blacks set off a mob that went to a black neighborhood and attacked people on the street.
 For the next three days, the riot flared up in different areas of the city, with white men, including many in military uniform, pulling black people from streetcars or attacking them on the street.
 Black civilians armed themselves and fought back.
 The riot resulted in the deaths of ten white people, including two police officers, and five black people.
 It was one of the first racial riots in which more white people died than black.
 Some 150 persons were wounded, 50 of them severely.
 President Woodrow Wilson called up the National Guard to suppress the violence, but a fierce rainstorm helped end the mob's enthusiasm as well.

-For safety, Sweet and classmates stayed in their fraternity house, four blocks from one area of fighting on H Street NE.
+For safety, Sweet and classmates stayed in their Chi Delta Mu fraternity house, four blocks from one area of fighting on H Street NE.
 He and his fraternity brothers were afraid to go out.
-Earlier while walking down the street, he had seen a white gang stop a passing streetcar, pull a black passenger to the sidewalk, and "beat him mercilessly".[page needed]
+Earlier while walking down the street, he had seen a white gang stop a passing streetcar, pull a black passenger to the sidewalk, and "beat him mercilessly".
 This sight stayed with him all his life.